Percent Grade to Degrees Calculator

 3. Read degrees, percent grade, and slope interpretation in the result panel, then check the derived values that help compare a 12 percent grade with ramps, roofs, stairs, or diagrams.

-4. Change one percent grade to degrees value at a time if you are comparing a 12 percent grade with a driveway slope.
+4. Change one calculation value at a time if you are comparing a 12 percent grade with a driveway slope.
 This makes it easier to see which input controls the result.

-5. Use the related protractor online pages when a percent grade to degrees value comes from a photo, drawing, PDF page, or marked screenshot rather than a measured source.
+5. Use the related protractor online pages when a result value comes from a photo, drawing, PDF page, or marked screenshot rather than a measured source.

 • Remember that 100 percent grade equals 45 degrees, not 100 degrees.